The Importance of Employer Branding in Recruitment

 3. Choose your content formats

 Content formats are how you communicate your recruitment message to prospective candidates.
-There are four main types:

-• Text: By writing a traditional job ad, for example
+• Text: By writing a traditional ad

-Most businesses will use all of the four formats to promote their job openings and achieve the desired results.
+Most businesses will use all of the four formats to promote their openings and achieve the desired results.
 But if you only had the resources for one, investing in an employer branding video for recruitment is your best bet.
-Data from the employer branding guide shows that job postings with embedded videos get 800% more engagement and have a 34% higher application rate than traditional job ads.
+Data from the employer branding guide shows that postings with embedded videos get 800% more engagement and have a 34% higher application rate than traditional career ads.

 4. Choose your channels

-Channels are where you will publish the job ad to connect with the ideal candidates.
+Channels are where you will publish the ad to connect with the ideal candidates.
 You have many options here, including:

 • Social media platforms like LinkedIn and Twitter